 The way we see the world through our own eyes is something that is unique to each and everyone of us as individuals.
 It is a true mystery.

-However, after thousands of years of contemplation by numerous fields of study, there are two things that we know for sure.
+There are two things that we know for sure, however.
 We know that:

 1. We each have a “field of awareness”, and that;